4driel/basic-nn-xor/README.md

 The first process is called forward-propagation.
 And it does basically what it says.
 It propagates the inputs through all the different layers in the nn until it reaches the output, then you get a result.

 As explained with the operation of a single artificial neuron.
 Forward propagation involves a weighted sumation of the inputs at every stage, and a squashing activation function.
-This would get repeated over and over depending of how many layer "deep" the network is.
+This would get repeated over and over depending of how many layers "deep" the network is.

 Calculating these values is not as hard as it would seem.
 As, if representing all the operations as matrix operations.
 The computation can be made in bulk, on a per layer basis.